RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 ...
 ```

 Note that, for now, we've left the ```task_operations``` field blank.
-Were we to omit this completely (the rosetta\_scripts appliction will throw an error if an option is left blank) and run the script, the PackRotamersMover would call the packer, and the packer would use all rotamers for all 20 canonical amino acids at every position -- that is, it would try to design the entire protein, which is not what we want.
+Were we to omit this and run the script, the PackRotamersMover would call the packer, and the packer would use all rotamers for all 20 canonical amino acids at every position -- that is, it would try to design the entire protein, which is not what we want.

 > **The packer's default behaviour is to design with all canonical amino acids at every position.
 Preventing design with TaskOperations, or otherwise limiting the behaviour of the packer at some subset of residue positions, is essential for *almost all* usage cases.**